aconrad/pulley-interview/README.md

 This will run `StockInventoryService`.
 It's the backend service that tracks inventory changes.
 In a separate terminal run:

-NOTE: ensure the Python vitualenv is activated with `. venv/bin/activate`

 ```bash
 python3 stock_cert_server.py
 ```

-NOTE: ensure the Python vitualenv is activated with `. venv/bin/activate`
+> NOTE: ensure the Python vitualenv is activated with `. venv/bin/activate`

 ## Benchmark